SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/test-matter-certs-for-development.md

 >Note: Only the BLE channel is available for self provisioning

-### Flashing matter certificates with BLE provision channel
+### Flashing Matter Certificates with BLE provision channel

->Note: To use the BLE provisioning channel Mac users will need Bluetooth developer mode to be set up.
+>Note: To use the BLE provisioning channel, Mac users will need Bluetooth developer mode to be set up.
 See [Using chip-tool on macOS, or CHIP Tool on iOS](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/darwin.md#using-chip-tool-on-macos-or-chip-tool-on-ios) for more information.

-1. Build a sample application from the main ```/matter``` directory
+1. Build a sample application from the main ```/matter``` directory:
    ```bash
    ./scripts/examples/gn_silabs_example.sh ./examples/lighting-app/silabs ./out/lighting-app/ BRD4187C
    ```